 03 Mar How to view masculinity (ies)

-The current exhibition at London’s Barbican Centre, Masculinities: Liberation through Photography, is about ‘us’ … ‘not me’.
-It is a subject matter that touches us all, whatever our gender identity.
+The exhibition at London’s Barbican Centre, Masculinities: Liberation through Photography, which opened this spring (2020), is a subject that touches all of us, whatever our gender identity.

 We come into being when we are classified as male or female.
 The very act of classification is an “operation of power”, writes academic Jonathan D Katz, one of the three exhibition advisers.